knackroot-technolabs-llp/katpool-app/README.md

 The shares are validated, and their difficulty is checked.
 Valid shares are counted, and blocks found are recorded.
 The pool uses this data to calculate the total hash rate and the contributions of each miner.
 Periodically, the pool distributes rewards based on each miner's contribution, allocating payments from the treasury and having them ready for the next payment cycle.

+## How the block templates are fetched

+We are fetching Block templates from GRPC endpoint.
+This is done through a Go-script.
+And this templates are passed on to a Redis channel.

 ## Download Kaspa WASM
 ** IMPORTANT **
 Before anything, add wasm foolder to the local folder